ukayzm/dwr/proto1/README.md

 # Software

 * sketch/ - main source code
-* test/ - test the hardware parts.
+* test/ - codes to test the hardware parts.
+* fritzing/ - fritzing files of the hardware

 ## Required Library

-* IRremove
+* IRremote
 * I2Cdev, MPU6050 from https://github.com/jrowberg/i2cdevlib

 You can use Arduino standard IDE to compile the source code and upload.
 But I prefer to use linux terminal.